Vanita Kharat

-Vanita Kharat (born 19 July 1992) is an Indian actress from Mumbai, Maharashtra.
+Vanita Kharat (born 19 July 1994) is an Indian actress from Mumbai, Maharashtra.
 She is well known performer in Marathi comedy show Maharashtrachi Hasyajatra.
-Kharat was featured in Vicky Velingkar and in Hindi film Kabir Singh.
+Kharat was featured in Vicky Velingkar and in Bollywood film Kabir Singh.

 Early and personal life

-Kharat was born on 19 July 1992 in Mumbai, Maharashtra.
+Kharat was born on 19 July 1994 in Mumbai, Maharashtra.
 She got married on 2 February 2023 to Sumeet Londhe.